preloader

 A Techno-Ethical Framework for Addressing Data Toxicality

-While Schreiber’s presentation highlighted the risks, it also pointed towards solutions.
-He called for a techno-ethical framework that balances innovation with responsibility.
-This includes:
+While Prof. Schreiber’s presentation highlighted risks, it also pointed toward potential solutions.
+He showed various approaches, such as a techno-ethical framework that seeks to balance technological innovation with social responsibility.
+This framework includes:

 • Stronger data governance: Clearer regulations on what data can be collected and how it can be used.